 Book of Songs – 6th century BCE – Sometimes attributed to Confucius but possibly older, this is the compilation of ancient Chinese poetry.
 It includes everything from rural topics and love songs to pieces in praise of the emperor.
 It was a fundamental part of education, and another one of the 5 standard texts connected to Confucius.
 Also, if you’ve never looked at The Analects, please do so.

 Hesiod the Greek poet (7th century BCE) has a few surviving works, often combined now: Theogony and Works & Days – Homer might be the obvious choice here, but they were contemporaries, so let’s go with the also-ran.
 Theogony is a retelling of Greek myths and the origins of the world.
 Works & Days is about work ethics, justice, cultural commentary and the like.

 The Oldest Book in “English”

 Beowulf (7th – 10th century CE) might have Anglo-Saxon Chronicle (9th century CE) beat or it might not; it depends on how it is dated.
 So, take your pick.
 Beowulf is about fighting monsters with your bare hands.
 Anglo-Saxon Chronicle is a running record and commentary on the history of England from Romans to Normans.
 What makes it really interesting is that it was added to by different monks at different monasteries (they each had their own copy), and in at least one of them, you can see the language starting to shift from Old English to Middle English.
 But no monsters.
-We’ve compared 3 versions of Beowulf before.
+There are lots of versions of Beowulf.
+It’s prob easiest to find the Tolkien (good for its notes) and the Seamus Heaney (who better to translate a poem but a poet?)
 We even used to sell Beowulf t-shirts.
 I got the last one.